johnnybionic/microservices-queues-routes/readme.md

 --------

 The basic function of the suite is to request documents from an external system.
-- The 'external' module periodically fires requests for documents, which are placed onto a Hazelcast queue.
+- The 'scheduler' module periodically fires requests for documents, which are placed onto a Hazelcast queue.
 There can be any number of these queues
 - The 'dispatcher' module reads the Hazelcast queues, and sends a request to the external system, using ActiveMQ or Apollo.
 Each new request has a correlation ID to allow the response to be matched to the request.
 A request cannot be sent if a previous request of the same type is pending, and if a request times out or reports an error, no more requests of that type can be sent.
 Responses from the external system are saved to disk.
 - The 'external' module simulates an external system.
 It receives requests via queues or REST, and returns the requested document.